banada/ios7-switches/README.md

 ![Screenshot](https://raw.githubusercontent.com/tujamaica/ios7-switches/master/screenshot.png "Screenshot")

 IOS 7 toggle switches written in pure CSS.
-No javascript required.
+No javascript is required.

 There are two steps needed.
 The first one is to add a switch class to the checkbox or radio input element.